 "These stories were written, in my view, as a protest against the increasing dominance of the machine-to show the triumphant engineers that there were more things in heaven and earth than could be pinned to a blueprint or sketched in steel.
 Yet, ironically, it is the machine-in the shape of television-which restored to these tales their original magic and power.

 "They were written to be read aloud in the security of the family circle.
 In re-establishing the family audience, television has enabled us to re-create almost exactly the conditions in which their long-gone authors intended these stories to be heard and to have their effect."

 The Victorians also, it would appear, knew the value of sensationalist publicity.
 For example, when the Pall Mall Gazette printed, in 1884, Robert Louis Stevenson's short story 'The Bodysnatcher' (another tale dramatised in this series), the magazine's publishers hired an army of sandwich-board men parading around London warning those of a nervous disposition not to read it.

 In the first story in the series, 'The Lost Stradivarius', an eerie tale by J. Meade Faulkner, Richard, played by (David Buck) was the faithful friend of an aristocratic young man (played by Jeremy Brett), who falls disastrously under the evil fascination of an old violin.
 After finding the violin he becomes increasingly secretive as well as obsessed by a particular piece of music, which seems to have the power to call up the ghost of its previous owner.

-based on an original TV Times interview with Terence Feely.
+Published on January 9th, 2019.
+Written by Laurence Marcus (March 2008) based on an original TV Times interview with Terence Feely for Television Heaven.